rogerz/rogerz.github.com/source/_posts/2013-08-27-injection-in-angular.md

 Thus, the **name** of function argument plays an important role in AngularJS.
 The sequence of the argument does not matter much.

-If you have a look at the code of `injection
+If you have a look at the code of [`injector`](https://github.com/angular/angular.js/blob/master/src/auto/injector.js), you may get an idea on how it works.
+The function declaration is converted to string using `.toString()` and the arguments are parsed and pushed into an array.
+The function will not be called directly but invoked by the `function invoke()`, which will then resolve the injection and apply the actual argument required.